SwissDataScienceCenter/renku/docs/docs/10-users/40-data/guides/20-export-data-connector-to-zenodo.md

 ## Step 2: export files from the data connector

 1. Open the project, group, or user page that contains the data connector.
-2. Click the data connector to open its side panel.
-3. Open the data connector drop-down menu.
+2. Click the data connector drop-down menu.
-4. Select the option to export or publish the data connector files to Zenodo.
+3. Select the option to export or publish the data connector files to Zenodo.
-5. Enter the path inside the data connector that contains the files you want to publish.
+4. Enter the path inside the data connector that contains the files you want to publish.
-6. Confirm the export.
+5. Confirm the export.

 Renku will start uploading the files from the selected path to Zenodo in the background.